| Home |

 - Airborne Heighting during Australian National Antarctic Research Expedition (ANARE) 1960, paper by Sydney Lorrimar Kirkby (1963), Australian Surveyor, Vol.19, No.8, pp.439-449.

-- Report of the 1962 Voyage of MV Thala Dan to Wilkes and Oates Land.
+- Report by Phillip Garth Law of the 1962 Voyage of MV Thala Dan to Wilkes and Oates Land.
 Natmap's Syd Kirkby was the expedition's surveyor and Tom Gale was the expedition's hydrographer.